kubernetes/kubernetes/docs/kubectl.md

       --image="": The image for the container you wish to run.
       --insecure-skip-tls-verify=false: If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure.
       --kubeconfig="": Path to the kubeconfig file to use for CLI requests.
+  -l, --labels="": Labels to apply to the pod(s) created by this call to run-container.
       --log_backtrace_at=:0: when logging hits line file:N, emit a stack trace --log_dir=: If non-empty, write log files in this directory --log_flush_frequency=5s: Maximum number of seconds between log flushes